J41L/badumb-ts/README.md

 are up to the user.
 #### There is no HTTP
 Https only, thank you.
+#### Programmers write programs, not web applications
+A user should be able to write a program, completely agnostic of the origin of input data and with minimal effort, connect them to the API they have built, rather than writing a program within an application which forces them to structure it in a particular way.
+##### Deployment target agnostic
+Make a monolith.
+Make a set of microservices.
+Make a set of serverless functions.

 ## Todo
 - Change to https, remove http.